How to Get to Koh Chang?

 Flying to Trat Airport

-With three daily flights from Bangkok’s Suvarnabhumi Airport, getting to Koh Chang has never been easier.
-Flights depart at 08.30, 11.40 and 17.05 and take exactly 1 hour.
-Bangkok Airways operate the flights and tickets can be booked via their website ( https://www.bangkokair.com/ ).
+With four daily flights from Bangkok’s Suvarnabhumi Airport, getting to Koh Chang has never been easier.
+Flights depart at 08.30, 11.40, 14:40 and 17.05 and take exactly 1 hour.
+Bangkok Airways operate the flights and tickets can be booked via their website.

 The daily flights land at Trat airport, which is located on the mainland and around 30 minutes from the ferry terminals.
 After disembarking at Trat airport you can hop on a minibus and get a direct transfer to your accommodation on Koh Chang.
-Expect to pay 500 Baht, which will also include your ferry crossing or 900 Baht for a return ticket.
+Expect to pay 650 – 750 Baht, which will also include your ferry crossing.

 Bangkok Airways run a minibus service for their passengers.
 This ensures that passengers are guaranteed to get to Koh Chang easily.
 And have no stress worrying about getting to the airport in time for their return flight.
 Minibus tickets can be bought at Trat Airport or in advance online – which will save you money.The Passenger's Guide to Trat Airport